WHAT WE DO

 Tools of Conservation

 Sign Up for Workshop

-Bob Dean, Director - Mountain Ranch
+Bob Dean, President - Mountain Ranch

 Bob is President of Friends of the Library of Calaveras County, Director of Resource Conservation District of Calaveras County, Director of the Bonsai Club of Calaveras County, and President of the Sierra foothill Chapter of the California Plant Society.
 Bob also was a former director of the Calaveras County Water District, and also served on the board of ACWA (Association of California Water Agencies) where he was a member of their Executive Committee for one term.